-We are a leading public safety technology company that combines data driven solutions and strategic advisory services for law enforcement and civic leadership.
+We are a leading public safety technology company that combines data-driven solutions and strategic advisory services for law enforcement and civic leadership.
 In April 2023, we changed the company name ShotSpotter, Inc. to SoundThinking, Inc., reflecting our broader impact on public safety through a growing set of industry-leading law enforcement tools and community-focused solutions.
-As part of the rebrand, we introduced our SafetySmart PlatformTM that includes four data-driven tools including our flagship product, ShotSpotter (formerly ShotSpotter Respond), our alerting system trusted by over 155 cities and over 20 universities and corporations as of March 31, 2023.
-CrimeTracerTM (formerly COPLINK X), a leading law enforcement search engine that enables investigators to search through more than 1 billion criminal justice records from across jurisdictions to generate tactical leads and quickly make intelligent connections to solve cases.
+As part of the rebrand, we introduced our SafetySmart PlatformTM that includes four data-driven tools including our flagship product, ShotSpotter® (formerly ShotSpotter Respond), our leading outdoor gunshot detection, location and alerting system trusted by 158 cities and over 20 universities and corporations as of June 30, 2023.
+CrimeTracerTM (formerly COPLINK X), a leading law enforcement search engine that enables investigators to search through more than one billion criminal justice records from across jurisdictions to generate tactical leads and quickly make intelligent connections to solve cases.
 CaseBuilderTM (formerly ShotSpotter Investigate), a one-stop investigative management system for tracking, reporting, and collaborating on cases.
 And ResourceRouterTM (formerly ShotSpotter Connect), which directs the deployment of patrol and community anti-violence resources in an objective way to help maximize the impact of limited resources and improve community safety.
-We offer our solutions on a softwareas-a-service subscription model to our customers.
+We offer our solutions on a software-as-a-service subscription model to our customers.
 SoundThinking Labs supports innovative uses of the Company's technology to help protect wildlife and the environment.